XZiar/RayRenderer/OpenGLUtil/README.md

 However, OpenGLUtil cannot control ouside calls to GL-functions, so try to seperate usage of internal and externel contexts and remember refresh state which switch context boundrary.

+### Platform function support

+OpenGLUtil provide wrapper of platform-related calls, support both WGL and GLX.
+It is set as threadlocal variable whenever tries to get current DeviceContext.

 ### DSA support

-OpenGL provide **Direct State Access** functionality via [EXT](http://www.opengl.org/registry/specs/EXT/direct_state_access.txt) and [ARB](http://www.opengl.org/registry/specs/ARB/direct_state_access.txt) extension.
-OpenGLUtil will try to use DSA function (ARB prior to EXT).
-But when DSA is not available, OpenGLUtil will try to emulate it.
+OpenGL provide **Direct State Access** functionality.
+[ARB](http://www.opengl.org/registry/specs/ARB/direct_state_access.txt) and [EXT](http://www.opengl.org/registry/specs/EXT/direct_state_access.txt) extensions are prioritily used, but Non-DSA function can be used to emulate DSA calls.

 The DSA support is context-based.
 Some binding units (usually lower one) should be reserved for DSA emulation and other operations.

 The DSA support is intended for internal use and is not exposed.
+It is set as threadlocal variable whenever tries to get current RenderContext.

 ### Shader